-The upright cutting edge just below the top plate is known as the side plate cutting edge.
+The upright cutting edge just below the top plate is referred to as the side plate cutting edge.
 The side plate angle is, therefore, the angle between the side plate cutting edge and the horizontal line formed by the cutter toe and heel.
-The following side plate angles are specified:

-Rapid-Standard 80° Topic-Micro 70°

-Rapid-Micro 70° Topic-Super 70°

-Rapid-Super 80°

-These angles are obtained automatically if you use a file holder or roller filing guide with the specified size of file (diameter) and hold the file correctly during sharpening.
+The specified side plate angles are 90° for Rapid-Standard, 85° for Rapid-Micro and Topic-Micro, 80° for Rapid-Super and 3/8'' Topic-Super and 70° for 0.325'' Topic-Super.
+These angles are obtained automatically if a file holder is used with the correct file and the file is held as directed during sharpening.